MIM-104 Patriot: Upgrades

 PAC-3 system upgrades continue under the International Engineering Services Program (IESP) which includes all countries that rely on the Patriot for integrated air and missile defense - as of 2022, the United States of America, The Netherlands, Germany, Japan, Israel, Saudi Arabia, Kuwait, Taiwan, Greece, Spain, South Korea, United Arab Emirates, Qatar, Romania, Sweden, Poland, Bahrain, and Switzerland.

 The PDB 6 software update was released in 2004.
 This update allowed Configuration-3 to discriminate targets of all types, including anti-radiation missile carriers, helicopters, unmanned aerial vehicles, and cruise missiles.

 The PDB 7 system upgrade was released in 2013.
 It improves radar search capabilities with a transition to digital signal processing, resulting in much better reliability and 30% longer range comparing to analog circuits.
 Processing power of the new command and control computer is higher by several orders of magnitude.
 Operator's monochrome CRT displays with hard-wired buttons were replaced by two 30 in color touchscreen LCD monitors.

 The PAC-3 Missile Segment Enhancement (MSE) upgrade was fielded in 2015.
 It includes a new fin design and a more powerful rocket engine.

 In 2017, the AN/MPQ-65 radar was upgraded with active electronically scanned array (AESA) solid-state gallium nitride (GaN) transmitters in place of conventional traveling-wave tubes with a passive array of transmitters.
 The new radar has been redesignated AN/MPQ-65A.
 It includes a bolt-on replacement antenna array and two smaller rear panel arrays which provide 360-degree coverage.

-During 2018–2023, Raytheon Company will further enhance the system under a modernization task order from the United States Army, resulting in Configuration-3+.
+During 2018–2023, Raytheon Company will further enhance the system under a modernization task order from the U.S. Army, resulting in Configuration-3+.
 The order includes five annual, indefinite delivery/indefinite quantity task order awards with a total contract ceiling of more than $2.3 billion, funded by Patriot partner states.
 The initial $235 million award was allocated in January 2018.

 The PDB 8 upgrade released in 2018 includes redesigned fire control computers which support MSE capabilities, new weapons control computers with increased processing power, and software enhancements to radar search and target detection and identification which help reduce friendly fire incidents.
 The latest PDB 8.1 software started testing in 2019 and will reach operational status by 2023.
 It adds a revamped game-style GUI named Warfighter to Machine Interface (WMI) which employs 3D graphics to render the terrain and the airspace.